 Real beauty is often showcased the best with the help of simple frame composition in photography and this is exactly what Andrea Hubner showcases.
 A master of portraiture, Hubner usually clicks feminine pictures with striking subjects.

-Andrea Hubner is a small town girl hailing from a Frankfurt, Germany.
-She was born in 1984 and took deep interest in sports photography, mainly cycling.
-However, she went on to study French and British Studies in the University.
+Andrea Hubner is a small town girl hailing from Frankfurt, Germany.
+She was born in 1984 and took a deep interest in sports photography, mainly cycling.
+However, she went on to study French and British Studies at the University.
 Currently, she is living in Mannheim, Germany and most of her projects are carried out here itself.

-1. In you own words what is portrait photography?
+1. In your own words, what is portrait photography?
 And the things you enjoy most about it?

 To me, portrait photography is a way of capturing faces and expressions and bringing everyone’s individuality to light.
 It’s also about learning something about the person in front of the camera, spending some hours with an individual I often meet for the first time.
 I enjoy meeting new people and discovering another aspect of their personality, sometimes they are surprised as a photographer captures them in a different way.

 2. You have mastered the art of photographing people, what has helped you most instinct or training and why?

 That’s a difficult question.
 I think that you need both of them to become a good photographer.
 Instinct definitely helps me in many ways during a shoot, but you also need the training to take good pictures.
 A good mixture of both is essential in my opinion.

 3. Do You believe it is the model that makes the photographer or the photographer that makes the model?